Blog By Kathy Tyler

 Since you’re going to be cooking and eating on your patio, the last thing you want is uninvited guests.
 You can keep the mosquitoes, ants, flies, and beetles away by planting herbs like rosemary, thyme, basil, and cilantro.
 You can place the potted plants around your patio to keep the bugs at bay.
 An added bonus?
 You’ll have spices at your fingertips while cooking.

 You spend a lot of time taking care of your landscape.
-Make sure you and your guests can appreciate it by investing in these fresh ways to decorate your patio.
+Make sure you and your guests can appreciate it by investing in these fresh ways to decorate your outdoor patio.

 Kathy Tyler is a home decorator who spends much of her time gardening and entertaining.
 She loves to write about decorating as well as landscaping and cooking trends.